Maardu (village)

 Maardu is a village in Jõelähtme Parish, Harju County in northern Estonia.
 It is located southeast of the town of Maardu, just behind Lake Maardu.
 Maardu has a population of 123 (as of 1 January 2010).

 Maardu Manor (Maart) is located in the village.

 Maardu was first mentioned in 1241 (Martækilæ) and the manor in 1397.

 Notable people

-Notable people that were born or lived in Maardu includ ethe following:
+Notable people that were born or lived in Maardu include: